stephanbcbauer/standards.catena-x.github.io/docs/resources.md

 ## GitHub team in catenax-ng

-GitHub teams are used to grand multiple user access to the same resources.
-Teams are also used to grand access to projects in ArgoCD and secrets in Vault.
+GitHub teams are used to grant multiple user access to the same resources.
+Teams are also used to grant access to projects in ArgoCD and secrets in Vault.
 Usually each Catena-X product team will have one team in the catenax-ng GitHub organization.